Answers to commonly asked questions about the property

 How large is The Nobi House as a film location?

-The Nobi House offers 4,000 sq ft of interior space on 1.5 wooded acres, giving productions both spacious interiors and versatile outdoor areas.
-Whether you’re planning a small photo session or a full-scale film shoot, the property adapts easily to the needs of a film crew and production companies.
+The Nobi House offers 4,000 sq ft of interior space set on 1.5 private wooded acres, giving productions both expansive interiors and flexible exterior staging options.
+As a mid-century modern film location in New Jersey, the property supports everything from editorial photo shoots to full-scale television and movie productions with ease.

 What kind of architecture does The Nobi House feature?

-Designed by Japanese architect “Nobi” Noboru Kobayashi, the home is a mid-century modern showcase with a butterfly roof, vaulted redwood ceilings, a stone fireplace, and walls of glass.
-These distinctive details are exactly what location scouts and a location manager look for when choosing standout filming locations.
+Designed by Japanese architect Noboru Kobayashi, the home is a mid-century modern showcase with a butterfly roof, vaulted redwood ceilings, a stone fireplace, and walls of glass.
+Its architectural depth and period-flexible design allow it to double for both East Coast and West Coast storylines, including Northern California and Pacific Northwest settings.

 How much parking is available for crews?